mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningAlgorithm.md

 #### Future Strategies {-}

-The results of testing with the third version of the learning strategy revealed challenges for future improvement.
-This strategy considers even small changes in the environment to be significant, when in reality they are minor fluctuations in sensor readings.
-One example found in testing is that the algorithm associated a small change in temperature with user actions, when the desired behaviour was to trigger the action when motion was detected.

-Some enhancements that could be made to the algorithm in the future are the discretization of data, and learning behaviours based on multiple training sessions.
+One future enhancement that could be made to the algorithm is the discretization of device data.
 Discretization of the data could allow the learning component to decide whether a change in a sensor value is significant enough that an action should be triggered.
 For example, only temperature changes of a certain number of degrees should be considered to be significant changes to the environment.

-Future strategies could also consider data from multiple training sessions in order to identify patterns that appear consistently.